learningequality/kolibri-docs/docs/manage/command_line.rst

   This command is not intended for replication across different devices, but **only** for restoring on a single device from a local backup of the database.

-Change the Location of Kolibri Channels Files
+Change the location of Kolibri channels files
 *********************************************

 Kolibri channels may occupy a considerable amount of hard disk space over time.
 If you have concerns about running out of storage on your device, you can move the Kolibri **channels** to another drive.